The sleep training methods that did not work for my baby (and what we did instead)

 Trusting my instincts as the expert on my child's needs

 I always insist that no one knows your little one better than you do.
 I would have appreciated if someone told me this before I went down the sleep training methods rabbit hole.
-Luckily, I've come to realize that amidst the cacophony of advice and opinions, my heart holds the truest compass.
+Luckily, I've come to realise that amidst the cacophony of advice and opinions, my heart holds the truest compass.
 My intuition guided me to respond to cries, offer comfort when sought, and provide nourishment when hungry.
-This unwavering trust in my parental instincts is a constant reminder that I am uniquely equipped to navigate the intricate and beautiful journey of parenthood alongside my precious child.
+This unwavering trust in my parental instincts is a constant reminder that I am uniquely equipped to navigate the intricate and beautiful journey of parenthood alongside my child.

 Forgiving myself for my temporary deviation